syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Automation-Id.md

 ## DataPager

-Refer the below image to know the `AutomationId` values of the pager buttons in SfDataPager.
+The following screenshot illustrates the `AutomationId` values of the pager buttons in SfDataPager.

 ![Automation Id format for Pager](SfDataGrid_images/AutomationId_Pager.png)

-Refer the below code snippet to set the `AutomationId` to the dataPager.
+The following code snippet demonstrates how to set `AutomationId` to dataPager.

 {% tabs %}
 {% highlight xaml %}